divya1211/lung-nodule-representation-learning/README.md

 - [ ] Explore different loss functions
 - [ ] Plot distribution of the differences in v space
 - [ ] Use BatchNorm
+- [ ] readme results write it down
+- [ ] How do we check overfitting